Clastify logo

 Easy

 A book rests on a horizontal table.
-What is the Newton's third law partner of the gravitational force exerted by Earth on the book?
+The weight of the book is the gravitational force exerted by Earth on the book.

 A.